the-praxis-initiative/the-praxis-initiative.github.io/index.md

 # The Semantic Web in Practice: Tools and Pedagogy
+We invite submissions to the 1st Workshop on the Semantic Web in Practice: Tools and Pedagogy (PRAXIS) colocated with the International Semantic Web Conference (ISWC) that will take place in Athens, Greece from November 2nd to 6th, 2020.
+PRAXIS is a full-day workshop consisting of short presentations or reports on experiential teaching results, tool demonstrations, and positioning, followed by rigorous break-out sessions.
+Additional information can be found at www.praxis-workshop.com/ .

 The overarching purpose of this workshop is to start a community that is focused on the collection, development, and curation of pedagogical best practices, and the tools that support them, for the Semantic Web and Knowledge Graph communities.
 More concretely, we wish to:

 * Find effective ways of expanding the expertise and knowledge of: